 Create a Will Codicil

 A codicil is a secondary document attached to your original will, spelling out the change you want to make.
 Most states require that a codicil is prepared and signed according to the same rules that apply to wills.
 If your state requires that two witnesses watch you sign your will, you'll need two witnesses to watch you sign your codicil as well.

 Make a Personal Property Memorandum

-You may be able to change your will by simply replacing its personal property memorandum.
-This is a separate document that attaches to your will just like a codicil.
-This option only works if you initially included a memorandum at the time you made your will.
-If you did not include one in the original document you cannot use one to change the legal document.
+You may be able to change your will by simply replacing the personal property memorandum.
+This accounting is a separate document that attaches to your will just like a codicil.
+However, this option only works if you initially included a memorandum when you originally made your will.
+If you did not include one in the original document, you could not use one to change the legal document.

-The personal property memorandum is appropriate if you're leaving specific bequests to certain beneficiaries rather than dividing your overall estate among them—such as 25% to each of your four children.
-This works well if you want the signed World Series baseball to go to one beneficiary and the Van Gogh oil painting to go to another.
-If you no longer own a certain item of property or you want to change who should receive it, you can simply detach the old memorandum and replace it with a new one.
+The personal property memorandum is appropriate if you're leaving specific bequests—gifts—to specific beneficiaries rather than dividing your overall estate among them—such as 25% to each of your four children.
+This method works well if you want the signed World Series baseball to go to one beneficiary and the Van Gogh oil painting to go to another.
+If you no longer own a certain item of property or you want to change who should receive it, you can detach the old memorandum and replace it with a new one.

 Unlike a codicil, a memorandum typically does not have to be signed or witnessed.
 However, you must refer to it in your will with a statement like, "I leave my personal property to my four children according to the memorandum attached to this will."
 Again, you can't later add a memorandum at a later date to make changes if your will doesn't initially mention one.

 Write a New Will